Efficiency Metrics

 The Bottom Line

-Efficiency Metrics are the report card for management's operational skill.
-They reveal whether a company is a lean, cash-generating machine or a bloated, capital-intensive laggard.
-For investors, mastering these ratios is essential for separating the winners from the losers in any industry.
-A company that can generate more sales with fewer assets will always have a higher return on capital and a higher stock price in the long run.
-Monitoring trends in these metrics can give you an early warning of improving or deteriorating fundamentals before they show up in the headline earnings numbers.
+Efficiency Metrics are the ultimate report card for a management team's operational skill.
+They reveal whether a company is a lean, cash-generating machine or a bloated, capital-intensive laggard that is slowly consuming its own resources.
+For investors, mastering these ratios is essential for separating the true long-term winners from the mediocre performers in any industry.
+A company that can generate more sales with fewer assets will always have a higher return on capital, which ultimately translates into a higher stock price.
+By monitoring trends in these metrics, you can gain a significant early warning of improving or deteriorating fundamentals long before they show up in the headline earnings numbers that the rest of the market focuses on.
+In the final analysis, efficiency is the engine that drives compounding wealth.

 At a Glance